Raattis/sublime_select_next/readme.md

 1. Select text forward
 2. Select text backward
 3. Select word forward
-4. Select word forward
+4. Select word backward
 5. Undo the latest selection
-6. Clear all selections so that the latest selection remains
+6. Clear all selections so that the latest selection becomes the remaining cursor

 ### Usage